-Mushrooms are the perfect addition to any healthy diet: they are low in calories but still pack a serious nutritional punch.
+Why are home-grown mushrooms a good idea?
+Well, mushrooms are the perfect addition to any healthy diet — they are low in calories but still pack a serious nutritional punch.
 Mushrooms are rich in vitamins and minerals, and many mushrooms are also a good source of protein.

-Mushrooms need very little attention, and can be grown in a few different ways.
-The most important thing to remember is that they need shade, and high relative humidity: too much sunlight or too little moisture in the air will cause the spores to dry out before they have a chance to propagate.
-Some species of mushrooms can grow without any sunlight at all.
-That means, you can even grow your own mushrooms in your basement — no gardening required.
+Mushrooms need very little attention and can be grown in a few different ways.
+The most important thing to remember is that they need shade and high relative humidity.
+Too much sunlight or too little moisture will cause the spores to dry out before they have a chance to propagate.
+Furthermore, some species of mushrooms can grow without any sunlight at all.
+That means you can even grow mushrooms inside, in your basement — no garden required.

-To start growing your own mushrooms, you need two things: a liquid mushroom culture of your choice, and a substrate.
+You need two things to start growing your own mushrooms: a liquid mushroom culture and a substrate.

-When you’re just starting out as a hobbyist mushroom grower, it is best to buy the liquid culture already prepared and in syringes.
+When you’re just starting out as a hobbyist mushroom grower, it is best to buy the liquid culture already prepared and in syringes, like this one for lion’s mane mushrooms or these ones for oyster mushrooms, both available on Amazon**.
 Developing your own culture is difficult, and it requires special equipment.
-You can buy mushroom cultures in specialty online shops, or sometimes at your local nursery or garden shop.
+You can also sometimes find mushroom cultures at your local nursery or garden shop.

-The type of substrate you choose will depend on what kind of mushrooms you are trying to grow.
-Read the packaging on your liquid mushroom culture to find out which substrate that particular type prefers.
-Some common substrates include:
+The substrate you choose will depend on what kind of mushrooms you want to grow.
+Read the packaging on your liquid mushroom culture to find out which substrate that specific culture prefers.
+Some common mushroom substrates include: